-It must be stressed that such broad screening does not jeopardize the project; it just requires the full assessment of the effects of the project to be conducted from a preventative perspective.
+It must be stressed that such broad screening does not jeopardise the project; it just requires the authorities to assess whether a full assessment of the effects of the project has to be conducted from a preventative perspective.

-It must also be kept in mind that in screening the likely significance of the impacts, the authority cannot take into account mitigation as well as the proposed compensatory measures.
-The potential impacts of the plan or project must be assessed in their own right, irrespective of further measures that could mitigate or compensate for their potential adverse effects.
-By way of illustration, a developer cannot claim that his or her project would not have a significant adverse effect considering the proposed mitigation measures or habitat restoration proposals on a locally distinct site.
+It must also be kept in mind that in screening the likely significance of the impacts, the authority cannot take into account the proposed compensatory measures.
+The potential impacts of the plan or project must be assessed in their own right, irrespective of further measures that could compensate for their potential adverse effects.
+As AG Kokott rightly pointed out: 'compensatory measures can be considered only when adverse effects have to be accepted in the absence of any alternative, for overriding reasons of public interest.
+The preservation of existing natural resources is preferable to compensatory measures simply because the success of such measures can rarely be predicted with certainty'.47 By way of illustration, a developer cannot claim that his or her project would not have a significant adverse effect considering the habitat restoration proposals on a locally distinct site.
 This reasoning is predicated on the assumption that the design of the nature, location and size of mitigation and compensatory measures can only be dealt with at the AIA level.

-2.2.4 Advantages and drawbacks of screening methods
+2.2.4.
+Advantages and Drawbacks of Screening Methods

 There are two main ways in which the screening could be operated.
-Regarding the implementation of the Habitats Directive, the 'significance' criterion is usually determined either by a case-by-case approach or in laying down thresholds or criteria.33
+Regarding the implementation of the Habitats Directive, the 'significance' criterion is usually determined either by a case-by-case approach or in laying down thresholds or criteria.
+48

-The quantitative approach: setting thresholds or criteria.

-Advantages: enhances legal certainty in reducing the authority's discretion.

-Drawbacks: This first option is more controversial as it is very difficult, from an ecological point of view, to guarantee that the plans and projects will never have a significant impact.
-For instance, given that the thresholds might be too high, or inaccurate, many projects or plans that may have a significant impact could escape the full assessment procedure.
-34 In addition, such thresholds preclude the implementation of the precautionary principle.
+- 1. The quantitative approach: setting thresholds or criteria. - a) Advantages: enhances legal certainty in reducing the authority's discretion. - b) Drawbacks: This first option is more controversial as it is very difficult, from an ecological point of view, to guarantee that the plans and projects will never have a significant impact.
+For instance, given that the thresholds might be too high, or inaccurate, many projects or plans that may have a significant impact could escape the full assessment procedure.49